fluent-ci-templates/fluentci-docs/docs/examples/languages/php.md

 fluentci run php_pipeline
 ```

-## Add php Pipeline to your project
+## Add PHP Pipeline to your project

-Run the following command to add php pipeline to your project:
+Run the following command to add PHP pipeline to your project:

 ```bash
 fluentci init -t php